anaconda/conda-anaconda-telemetry/docs/faq.md

 matching.
 Limiting submission to these hosts avoids adding telemetry headers to unrelated third-party hosts.

 ## Telemetry data via OpenTelemetry
 There is an existing parallel approach handling data which relies on OpenTelemetry (OTel).
-OpenTelemetry - an open-source framework designed to standardize how telemetry data is handled).
+OpenTelemetry is an open-source framework designed to standardize how telemetry data is handled.
 The OTel-based approach is gated behind the same setting as the headers.

 The OTel based approach will replace the header-based approach in the future.

 Data handled via OTel are sent to Anaconda's servers, and only for the two conda commands `create` and `install`.
-Telemetry for these commands is only collected and exported when either command raise the exception `PackagesNotFoundInChannelsError` or when they succeed without any error.
-The exact signal can be observed in the test `tests/test_otlp_integration.py`.
+Telemetry for these commands is only collected and exported when either command raises the `PackagesNotFoundInChannelsError` exception (events `create.pnfe` and `install.pnfe`) or when they succeed without any error (events `create.success` and `install.success`).
 The data that is being export contain information about:
-- The installer (if it's a Miniconda or Anaconda Distribution installer).
+- The installer used
 - Conda version
 - Operating system (type and version)
 - The requested command (filtered to exclude private information)
-- Requested and resolved packages
+- Requested packages
+- Resolved packages (during success events)
+- The Python version
+- Whether the operation is running on CI
 - Lastly, AAU tokens from the plugin `anaconda-anon-usage`

 Among the AAU tokens the following are persistent: